-The fuel in an RPS is plutonium dioxide, which is a radioactive material that produces alpha particles.
+The fuel in an RPS is plutonium oxide, which is a radioactive material that produces alpha particles.
 Alpha particles are a particular type of ionizing radiation that can be shielded by material as thin as a piece of paper.
 Plutonium-238 is not the type of plutonium used for nuclear weapons and would not work well as fuel in a nuclear reactor.

 To be suitable for space missions, a radioisotope must meet all of the following criteria: